BLSQ/openhexa/wiki/roles-permissions.md

 ## Roles and permissions

-The actions that a user can take within a workspace is determined by its role.
+The actions that a user can take within a workspace is determined by their role.

 The following table summarizes the permissions for each role:

 | Features                     | Viewers | Editors | Admins |
 |------------------------------|---------|---------|--------|